Fee Status Questionnaire

 - Immigration status (such as citizenship or permissions to reside in the UK)

 - Your residency (where you have been normally and lawfully living)

 If you have a relevant family member (who qualifies you for home fees) you will also need to have that person's immigration documents and residency information available too.

-The questionnaire must be completed in one sitting, so please ensure you have the time and relevant information to complete the form before starting.
+The questionnaire must be completed in 1 sitting, so please make sure you have the time and relevant information to complete the form before starting.
 We also recommend you use Google Chrome on a PC or laptop, rather than use your phone.

 Fee Status Questionnaire

 To complete the correct questionnaire, please choose the option below that relates to your circumstances.

 Each option expands to offer a brief definition and a link to the relevant form.

 If you are unsure which option refers to you, you can check a definition against the UKCISA guidance.